SammedJainDP/SammedJainDP/readme.md

-# Hi there 👋,Welcome to the museum
+# Hi there 👋,Welcome to the museum of all master piece

-I'm [Sammed Jain D P], a passionate [Computer Science graduate] from [UMASS Boston].
+I'm Sammed Jain D P, a passionate Computer Science graduate from UMASS Boston.

 ## 🔧 Skills & Technologies